pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

 {{< /tabsection >}}

 #### 2)	BooleanConverter
 This class can be used to convert different values to boolean values using extended conversion rules.
-The rules and methods provided are summarized in the tables and examples below.
+The rules and methods provided by this class are summarized in the tables and examples below.

 <table class="full-width-table">
   <tr>
-    <th colspan="2">Conversion rule</th>
+    <th colspan="2">Conversion rules</th>
   </tr>
   <tr>
     <td>Number</td>